vardaru/spring-boot-demo/README.md

 # spring-boot-demo
-###Spring Boot Rest, Data-JPA, Camel, with Netty, bean and File endpoints.
+###Spring Boot Rest, Data-JPA, Camel, with Netty, bean, Mail and File endpoints.

 After building and running spring-boot-demo with</p> *mvn spring-boot:run* you can try:</p>